-Welfling cut three of those features: A Prophet, Rust and Bone, and Dheepan.
-And that shared filmography has since grown to most recently include Emelia Pérez, the Oscar buzz-worthy film from Netflix.
-Welfling herself is not stranger to Academy Award banter.
+Welfling cut three of those BAFTA Award-nominated features: A Prophet, Rust and Bone, and Dheepan.
+And her shared filmography with Audiard goes well beyond that, including most recently Emilia Pérez, the Oscar buzz-worthy film from Netflix.
+Welfling herself is no stranger to Academy Award banter.
 In fact, she earned a Best Achievement in Film Editing Oscar nomination in 2008 for director Julian Schnabel’s The Diving Bell and the Butterfly.

-Emelia Pérez is a hybrid musical/drama/thriller which introduces us to a talented but undervalued lawyer named Rita (portrayed by Zoe Saldana) who receives a lucrative offer out of the blue from a feared drug cartel boss who’s looking to retire from his sordid business and disappear forever by becoming the woman he’s always dreamt of being (Karla Sofía Gascón in a dual role as Manitas Del Monte/Emilia Pérez).
+Emilia Pérez is a hybrid musical/drama/thriller which introduces us to a talented but undervalued lawyer named Rita (portrayed by Zoe Saldana) who receives a lucrative offer out of the blue from a feared drug cartel boss who’s looking to retire from his sordid business and disappear forever by becoming the woman he’s always dreamt of being (Karla Sofía Gascón in a dual role as Manitas Del Monte/Emilia Pérez).
 Rita helps pull this off, orchestrating the faked death of Del Monte who leaves behind a widow (Jessi, played by Selena Gomez) and kids.
 While living comfortably and contently in her/their new identity, Pérez misses the children.
 Pérez once again enlists Rita–this time to return to family life, reuniting with the kids by pretending to be their aunt, the sister of Del Monte.
 Now as an aunt, Pérez winds up adopting a more altruistic bent professionally, spearheading a nonprofit/charity for those who have lost loved ones due to foul play or other dire, mysterious circumstances.
 Along the way Pérez meets one such surviving victim (Adriana Paz) and a romance develops between them.
 Eventually, though, trouble enters the narrative when Jessi falls in love with a man, sparking Del Monte’s jealous, dark side.

-As for what drew her to Emelia Pérez, Welfling provided some backstory.
+As for what drew her to Emilia Pérez, Welfling provided some backstory.
 “I read the first version of the script in 2019 and was immediately taken by the originality and modernity of the story.
 The script was very different back then, there was no song and dance yet, the character of Rita (Saldana) was a man… everything evolved enormously between 2019 and 2024, but from the start I knew that this script would one day lead to an incredible film unlike any I’d seen before, and that it would be a magical and inspiring working experience for me.

 “I also loved the idea that this crazy film would also be a musical,” continued Welfling.
 “I love the singer Camille, who wrote and composed the songs with Clément Ducol, I love the choreographer Damien Jalet, I’d never done a musical before, and I was very excited to try my hand at such an adventure.
 And above all, I love Jacques Audiard!”